Professional Engineers Day

 Once I completed a concise and detailed description of my design, a cost estimate, and a materials list (including hardware), I proudly shared my proposal to the director of public works.
 She didn’t understand my concern about it, so I explained I did it for fun to help the city and I wasn’t looking to be paid.
 She laughed and called me a “nerd” in jest, a characteristic I have learned to pride myself on, and said she would review my proposal.

-After not hearing from the director in months, she called me to say they were going to try my idea on one of the gangways, jokingly saying that I would receive a bill in the mail if the idea failed.
+g from the director in months, she called me to say they were going to try my idea on one of the gangways, jokingly saying that I would receive a bill in the mail if the idea failed.
 I was excited to see my plan in action and that the city was willing to try it.
 Suddenly I was worried; what if it didn’t work?
 Other than my math I had no proof that it would work, but I remembered a saying from one of my professors, “the math doesn’t lie”.
 The whole experience made me realize the gravity of being an engineer and the responsibility that comes along with it.
 All the course work, sleepless nights and cramming for exams had given me the skills and confidence to solve real world problems.
 This is what engineers do: “We listen.
 We solve”.
 I took pride in the fact that someone was willing to put their trust in me to vet one of my ideas.

 The city ordered the float and installed it per my recommendations.
 The next week I measured and took pictures of the gangway to verify it was in the right place and that the float was the correct size.
 And then I went home to wait.